John-Flavian/v-assessement01/README.md

 ## Getting Started

-To fun the app locally navigate to the root folder and run the development server:
+To run the app locally navigate to the root folder and run the development server:

 ```bash
 npm install